New help available for struggling homeowners in Kansas - NewsBreak

 The Kansas Homeowners Assistance Fund is now accepting applications.
 It’s available to homeowners who are struggling to make mortgage or utility payments because of hardships during the COVID-19 pandemic.

-The state said more than 15,000 home loads were delinquent as of May 2021.
-About 70% of those loans are at least 90-days late.
+The state said more than 15,000 home loans were delinquent as of May 2021.
+About 70% of those loans are at least 90 days late.

-The program is funded through the federal American Rescue Plan Act.US inflation soars to 40-year high, jumping 8.5% in past year
+The program is funded through the federal American Rescue Plan Act.Mortgage rates top 5 percent for the first time in a decade

 Homeowners must meet the following criteria to be eligible: